mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativeNetRequest/rulecondition/index.md

     - The entries must consist of only ASCII characters.
     - Use [punycode](https://en.wikipedia.org/wiki/Punycode) encoding for internationalized domains.
 - `requestMethods` {{optional_inline}}
-  - : An array of {{WebExtAPIRef("declarativeNetRequest.RequestMethod")}}.
+  - : An array of `string`.
 List of HTTP request methods that the rule matches.
 An empty list is not allowed.
 Specifying a `requestMethods` rule condition also excludes non-HTTP(s) requests, whereas specifying [`excludedRequestMethods`](#excludedpequestmethods) does not.
 - `resourceTypes` {{optional_inline}}
   - : An array of {{WebExtAPIRef("declarativeNetRequest.ResourceType")}}.
 List of resource types that the rule matches with.
 An empty list is not allowed.
 This must be specified for `"allowAllRequests"` rules and may only include the `"sub_frame"` and `"main_frame"` resource types.
 - `tabIds` {{optional_inline}}